Descanonge/filefinder/docs/source/usage.rst

    When :ref:`creating filenames<create-filenames>`, if a group already has a fixed value it will be used by default.

-Fixing groups can be done with either the :meth:`.Finder.fix_group` or :meth:`.Finder.fix_groups` methods.
+Fixing groups can be done with either the :meth:`.Finder.fix` method.
 Groups can be selected either by their index in the filename pattern (starting from 0), or by their name.
 If using a name, groups with the same name can be fixed to the same value all at once.